ClickHouse/ClickHouse/docs/en/operations/external-authenticators/jwt.md

 - `static_jwks_file` - path to file with JWKS

 :::note
-Supported only RS* family algorithms
+Only RS* family algorithms are supported
 :::

 :::note